 When it comes down to it your Aikido ranks, belts, and certificates will not help you in difficult situations, but solid aikido skills and aiki principles will.

-My Aikido Success Blueprint collection shows you how to get in the fast lane, prepare for your grading, and excel in your training.
-Plus FREE Aikido First Aid Kit ebook that shows you how to prevent injury...
+My Aikido Success Blueprint shows you how to get in the fast lane, prepare for your grading, and excel in your training.
+Plus FREE Aikido First Aid Kit ebook on how to prevent injuries.